reverentgeek/okta.github.io/_source/_posts/2019-05-03-php-token-authentication-jwt-oauth2-openid-connect.md

 JSON Web Tokens (JWTs) have turned into the de-facto standard for stateless authentication of mobile apps, single-page web applications, and machine-to-machine communication.
 They have mostly superseded the traditional authentication method (server-side sessions) because of some key benefits:

-- they are decentralized and portable (you can request a token from a dedicated service, and then use it with multiple backends)
+- They are decentralized and portable (you can request a token from a dedicated service, and then use it with multiple backends)
-- there is no need for server-side sessions - a JWT can contain all the required information about the user, and the information is protected against modification
+- There is no need for server-side sessions - a JWT can contain all the required information about the user, and the information is protected against modification
-- they perform well and can scale easily
+- They perform well and can scale easily

 Before you start working with JWTs, it's important to understand that JWTs are encoded, and not encrypted - they do not hide the data contained inside, and the user can read it.
 You should not store any sensitive information inside a JWT.

 There are a large number of libraries designed to help you work with JWTs in your application.
 In this article, I will first walk you through building and verifying your own JWTs using the [firebase/php-jwt](https://github.com/firebase/php-jwt) package.
 Then I will show you how to create a machine-to-machine app in Okta, and use the Client Credentials Flow to get a JWT access token from your Okta server.

-The requirements for completing the examples are: Okta account (free), PHP, Composer, and openssl command line tools.
+The requirements for completing the examples are: Okta account (free), PHP, Composer, and `openssl` command line tools.

 ## Why Okta?